aldopando/BellabeatCaseStudy/README.md

 I saved the results as a new table called `hourlyIntensities_secondPeriod_complete` in this dataset.

-16. I merged the next tables from the two datasets to get the new merged tables.
+16. I merged the following tables from the two datasets to get the new merged tables for the analysis.
 [Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/Merging.md#merging-tables) you will find the file with the queries performed to merge the tables.
 05/31/2025

     | Table || Result |
     | --- | --- | --- |